yahyakamran/Breaches/README.md

 3.Dont tell schools officals about it.

-The purpose of making this thing is that students can express the flaw or pros of the institute in hich they are currently in.
+The purpose of making this thing is that students can express the flaw or pros of the institute in which they are currently in.